 - The applicant (or the team) has a defined vision, energy, intelligence, and the willingness to experiment and learn from those advising him/her.

-Grants are paid in three equal allotments.
-The first payment will be within one month of signing the agreement, the second payment after the mid-program report has been received, and the final payment upon receipt of all deliverables.
+Grants are paid in three allotments.
+The first payment of one third of the awarded grant will be within one month of signing the agreement.
+The second third will be provided halfway through the grant period upon delivery of a written update report and supporting documentation.
+The final payment of of one third of the awarded grant upon receipt of all deliverables.
 (Note: Grantees are responsible for any tax liabilities connected to this grant and should speak with their accountants.)

 If an applicant is funded, a grantee will be required to:

-- Sign an agreement outlining the work promised, the timetable for completing it, and the expressed consent to credit the Corzo Center, the University of the Arts, and Wells Fargo in any public use of the work that results during and from the grant for up to five years.
+- Sign an agreement outlining the scope of work promised, the timetable for completing it, and the expressed consent to credit the Corzo Center, the University of the Arts, and TD Charitable Foundation in any public use of the work that results during and from the grant for up to three years.

-- Submit a final written report and video which both include documentation of the work that explains achievements, problems and/or challenges faced, and next steps.
+- Submit a final, written report which includes documentation of the work that explains achievements, problems and/or challenges faced, and next steps.